Department of Computer Science (Purdue University)

-The Purdue University Department of Computer Science is an academic department within Purdue University specializing in computer science.
+The Department of Computer Science is an academic department within Purdue University specializing in computer science.
 It was the first computer science department established in an American university.
-As of 2022, U.S. News & World Report ranked the department's undergraduate program 16th and graduate program 20th overall.

 History

 The first computer Purdue installed was an IBM card-programmed electronic calculator in 1952 for Carl Kossack's statistical laboratory.
 In October 1954, Alan Perlis proposed and acquired a more powerful Datatron 204.
 It was used to create the Purdue Datatron compiler, one of the first algebraic compilers created.
 In December 1960, Purdue Research Foundation and Remington Rand came to an agreement to install a Univac Solid State 80 allowing Purdue to be the first university to schedule its students' courses by a computer.
 Two years later it was replaced with an IBM 1401 and a planned complementary IBM 7044 was superseded by an IBM 7090.
 On October 24, 1962, Purdue's board of trustees approved splitting the college's Division of Mathematical Sciences into three academic departments: mathematics, statistics, and computer science.
 This ratification establishes Purdue as the first computer science department in a US university.
 The Computer Sciences Center, which had been split from Kossack's original laboratory, would assist with computing services for the entire university and teach programming for machines.

 Samuel Conte served as head of the Computer Sciences Center and lead the newly formed computer science department.
 The department started with seven instructors including Conte.
 M.S. and Ph.D. programs were initially the only degrees offered with B.S. degrees added in fall 1968.
 Prospective graduate students were required to take ten courses including three from each of the main areas of the department: numerical methods, programming systems, and theoretical computer science.
 Numeric analysis and theory had well-established foundations for Ph.D. programs to build on while programming systems was more nebulous with Saul Rosen's experience helping evaluate theses.

 From 1970 to 1980, the number of regular faculty increased from 15 to 22 but the department still lacked sufficient instructors relying on graduate teaching assistants.
 During this time period, the department was rated in the top ten computer science departments but lacked scientific respectability from their science and engineering peers.
 Several courses required overhauls which improved courses but professors lacked manpower to keep classes current.
 In 1979, Conte stepped down as department head succeeded by Peter J. Denning.